cloud-ark/kubeplus/README.md

 <img src="./docs/mysql-as-a-service-crd.png" width="650" height="250" class="center">
 </p>

 A new CRD named MysqlService has been created here using ResourceComposition.
-You feed a platform workflow Helm chart that created required underlying resources, and additionally provide policy and monitoring inputs for the workflow.
+You provide a platform workflow Helm chart that creates required underlying resources, and additionally provide policy and monitoring inputs for the workflow.
 The Spec Properties of MysqlService come from values.yaml of the Helm chart.
 Product teams can use this service to get MySQL database for their application and all the required setups will be performed transparently by this service.